taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"*We must've worked fast if Pippa's still not back--*"**

 Suddenly Iri shrieks and goes completely white.
-Iri begins broadcasting in the generic synthetic voices used by the Biononymous outside the privacy of their home structures.
+Iri begins loudly broadcasting in the generic synthetic voices used by the Biononymous outside the privacy of their home structures.

 Iri: **"*This is an emergency broadcast from Green Haven Clarksville, we are under attack!
 Repeat, *WE ARE UNDER ATTACK*--Aaaaaaaaahh!!!---(scream cuts off with a sickening gurgle)*"**